-A 1981 study by Rolf Banz examined the returns of New York Stock Exchange (NYSE) small-cap companies compared to the returns of NYSE large-cap companies over the period 1926-1975.149 What Banz found was that the returns of small-cap companies were greater than the returns for
+A 1981 study by Rolf Banz examined the returns of New York Stock Exchange (NYSE) small-cap companies compared to the returns of NYSE large-cap companies over the period 1926-1975.156 What Banz found was that the returns of small-cap companies were greater than the returns for

-145 This chapter is an overview of the relationship between size and return that is limited to analyzing the relative historical performance of "large-cap stocks" and "small-cap stocks," and does not include the much expanded analyses of the "size effect" as it relates to the development of cost of equity capital found on the Duff & Phelps online Cost of Capital Navigator platform at dpcostofcapital.com.
+152 This chapter is an overview of the relationship between size and return that is limited to analyzing the relative historical performance of "large-cap stocks" and "small-cap stocks," and does not include the much-expanded analyses of the "size effect" as it relates to the development of cost of equity capital found on the D&P/Kroll online Cost of Capital Navigator platform at dpcostofcapital.com.
 The Cost of Capital Navigator guides the Analyst through the process of estimating the cost of equity capital, a key component of any valuation analysis.
-The Cost of Capital Navigator includes the critical information and data from the 1999- 2020 CRSP Deciles Size Study and Risk Premium Report Study that were previously published in the Valuation Handbook - U.S. Guide to Cost of Capital from 2014 to 2017, and, before that, in the Ibbotson Associates/ Morningstar Stocks, Bonds, Bills, and Inflation[®] (SBB[®]) Valuation Yearbook and Risk Premium Report, respectively, from 1999 to 2013.
+The Cost of Capital Navigator includes the critical information and data from the 1999-2021 CRSP Deciles Size Study and Risk Premium Report Study that were previously published in the Valuation Handbook - U.S. Guide to Cost of Capital from 2014 to 2017, and, before that, in the Ibbotson Associates/ Morningstar Stocks, Bonds, Bills, and Inflation[®] (SBB[®]) Valuation Yearbook and Risk Premium Report, respectively, from 1999 to 2013.
 The valuation data and information in the Cost of Capital Navigator is the actual "as published" valuation data from those former publications.
-The 1999-2013 Ibbotson Associates/Morningstar size premia, industry risk premia, and other valuation data that are available within the Cost of Capital Navigator are used with permission from Morningstar, Inc. The Cost of Capital Navigator is web-based, so you can access it from your desktop, laptop, or tablet.
-To learn more and to purchase the Cost of Capital Navigator, visit dpcostofcapital.com.
+The 1999-2013 Ibbotson Associates/Morningstar size premia, industry risk premia, and other valuation data that are available within the Cost of Capital Navigator are used with permission from Morningstar, Inc. The Cost of Capital Navigator, visit dpcostofcapital.com.

-146 The focus of the Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) Yearbook is to analyze the historical performance data of U.S. asset classes, as represented by the seven Morningstar/Ibbotson Associates "SBBI" series.
+153 The focus of the Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) Yearbook is to analyze the historical performance data of U.S. asset classes, as represented by the seven Morningstar/Ibbotson Associates "SBBI" series.
 The seven "SBBI" indices are: (i) SBBI U.S. Large Stocks, (ii) SBBI U.S. Small Stocks, (iii) SBBI U.S. Long-Term Corporate Bonds, (iv) SBBI U.S. Long-Term Government Bonds, (v) SBBI U.S. Intermediate-Term Government Bonds, (vi) SBBI U.S. 30-Day Treasury Bills, and (vii) SBBI U.S. Inflation.
 For detailed information about the SBBI series, see Chapter 3, "Description of the Basic Series".

-147 The CRSP Deciles Size Study and Risk Premium Report Study, both of which provide size premia and other risk premia based upon data licensed from the Center for Research in Security Prices (CRSP) at the University of Chicago Booth School of Business, are fully available in the Duff & Phelps online Cost of Capital Navigator platform at dpcostofcapital.com.
-CRSP[®] is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by Duff & Phelps, LLC.
-The Duff & Phelps publications and services are not sponsored, sold or promoted by CRSP[®], its affiliates or its parent company.
+154 The CRSP Deciles Size Study and Risk Premium Report Study, both of which provide size premia and other risk premia based upon data licensed from the Center for Research in Security Prices (CRSP) at the University of Chicago Booth School of Business, are fully available in the D&P/Kroll online Cost of Capital Navigator platform at dpcostofcapital.com.
+CRSP[®] is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by D&P/Kroll.
+The D&P/Kroll publications and services are not sponsored, sold or promoted by CRSP[®], its affiliates or its parent company.
 To learn more about CRSP, visit www.crsp.com.

-148 A detailed discussion of company size and return (and size premia) based upon CRSP deciles 1-10 and the 10th decile split (10a, 10b, 10w, 10x, 10y, and 10z) is available in the Resources section of the Cost of Capital Navigator at dpcostofcapital.com (subscription required).
+155 A detailed discussion of company size and return (and size premia) based upon CRSP deciles 1-10 and the 10th decile split (10a, 10b, 10w, 10x, 10y, and 10z) is available in the Resources section of the Cost of Capital Navigator at dpcostofcapital.com (subscription required).

-149 Rolf W. Banz, "The Relationship between Return and Market Value of Common Stocks," Journal of Financial Economics (March 1981): 3-18.
+156 Rolf W. Banz, "The Relationship between Return and Market Value of Common Stocks," Journal of Financial Economics (March 1981): 3-18.
 This paper is often cited as the first comprehensive study of the size effect.